 1// Implement a system for paying bills

 To help me remember what bills need to be paid each month, I made a checklist that stays in my mini kitchen office with all my paper bills.
 I created a list of all the bills we pay and listed all the pertinent information I use to pay that bill.
 Not only will this help me remember every bill I need to pay, it holds all the login and password information I need to access the online accounts.
 Because that struggle is real.
-You can see a sample of my bill pay list on this post.
+You can grab my printable bill payment system on Etsy!

 2// Organize your digital photos